-Air freight agreement cannot be cancelled with retroactive effect
+Air carriage contract cannot be cancelled with retroactive effect

 Schenker AS (Counsel Tage Brigt Andreassen Skoghøy) v.
 Grieg Seafood Sales AS (Counsel Jan Magne Isaksen)

-The question before the Supreme Court was whether Grieg Seafoods AS had to pay for the freight service, or whether the payment obligation had ceased because the company had the right to cancel the freight agreement retroactively.
+The question before the Supreme Court was whether Grieg Seafoods AS had to pay for the freight service, or whether the payment obligation had lapsed because the company was entitled to cancel the carriage contract retroactively.

-The Supreme Court concluded that the cancellation issue had to be resolved according to non-statutory contract law.
+The Supreme Court concluded that the issue of cancellation had to be resolved according to non-statutory contract law.
 For agreements where a delivered service cannot be returned, general contractual principles prescribe strict conditions for retroactive cancellation.
-A significant breach is not enough.
-For retroactive cancellation to be relevant, the breach must be so extensive that the freight service has no or only very limited value, or that the purpose of the service has substantially failed.
+A particularly serious breach is not enough.
+For retroactive cancellation to be relevant, the breach must be so extensive that the freight service has no or only very limited value, or that the purpose of the service has been substantially frustrated.

-The judgment clarifies the conditions for cancelling air freight agreements where the freight has been carried out.
+The judgment clarifies the conditions for cancelling air carriage contracts where the service has already been completed.

 Area of law: Aviation law.
 Contract law.